BlissRoms-x86/manifest/README.md

     Latest Ubuntu LTS Releases https://www.ubuntu.com/download/server
-    Decent CPU (Dual Core or better for a faster performance) 8GB RAM (16GB for Virtual Machine)
+    Decent CPU (16 Cores or better for a faster performance) 16GB RAM (32GB for Virtual Machine)
-    250GB Hard Drive (about 170GB for the Repo and then building space needed)
+    350GB Hard Drive (about 170GB for the Repo and then building space needed)

+    Time to compile:
+    Laptop: 6-8 hours
+    Desktop/Workstation: 4-6 hours
+    Server: 1-2 hours

 -----------------------